 Research scholarships awarded by Leeds as well as by external organisations to find further ways to finance your study abroad year.
 View our Study abroad scholarships page for more information.

 As well as understanding the costs associated with a study abroad year, it is important to think about funding sources and budgeting.
 Download the Leeds Budgeting Abroad Tool (Excel) to help you project the costs of your year abroad.
 The Budgeting Tool is also available in the Apply to Study Abroad section of the Global Opportunities SharePoint site.

-Remember to inform your bank about your travels in good time before leaving the UK to avoid your bank account being suspended for suspicious activity.
-It is important that you write down any important numbers too so that you are able to get in touch with your bank in case of emergencies while you are abroad.
+Remember to inform your bank about your placement year in good time before leaving the UK.
+This is to avoid your bank account being suspended for suspicious activity.
+It is important that you write down any important contact numbers.
+This is so that you are able to get in touch with your bank in case of emergencies while you are abroad.
 In many case student will open a bak account in the host country or use travel cards such as Monzo or other travel bank card companies rather than their home account.
 Please speak to your host university about this and their advice.

 Opening a bank account abroad

-The Foreign, Commonwealth and Development Office country-specific travel advice is a good first point of call to investigate if you are eligible to open a bank account as it depends on country-specific laws and visa requirements.
+The Foreign, Commonwealth and Development Office country-specific travel advice is a good first point of call to decide if you are eligible to open a bank account.
+Opening a bank account will depend on country-specific laws and visa requirements.
 Your host unviersity will advise during their induction.
 Opening a local bank account may be the best way to get good rates while you are abroad, remember to discuss this with your bank.

 Guide to financing your life abroad